 Is price action better than indicators?

 Price action analysis is the use of the natural price movement of a market to analyze and trade it.
 This means, you are making all of your trading decisions based purely on the price bars on an indicator-free price chart.
-So, if you are interested in price action learning, the first thing you need to do to apply price action in Forex market is to strip your charts of all indicators and get a “clean” price chart with only the price bars/candlesticks.
+So, if you are interested in price action learning, the first thing you need to do to apply price action in Currency market is to strip your charts of all indicators and get a “clean” price chart with only the price bars/candlesticks.

 Now let’s answer the question above.
 All indicators are derived from price movement anyways, so if we have a solid method to trade based only on price movement (price action analysis), it only makes sense that we would use that instead of trying to analyze messy secondary data.
 Many experienced traders are basing their strategies only on PA and fundamental analysis.